othmanelhoufi/LM-for-FactChecking/README.md

 1. Complete all necessary experiments
 2. Organize charts and table of experimental data
 3. Clean the code, Clean the code and Clean the code
-4. Add args to the python execution process
+4. Improve logs file
+5. Write a good documentation
-5. Handle exceptions.
+6. Handle exceptions